 Dalmatia is the area around the city of Zadar, which has been rapidly developing its tourist offer in the past few years.
 Dalmatia is a part of the Adriatic Sea which boasts the greatest number of islands in Croatia.
 With Kornati islands archipelago, including 89 islands and islets, Dalmatia is already offering a lot to explore.
 There are still Dugi Otok, Ugljan, Kornati, Žut, Murter, Kaprije, Žirje, Zlarin and many more.
-Sakarun/Saharun Beach on Dugi Otok Island is a place you don’t want to miss.
-From a nautical point of view, we could say that Dalmatia is the best sailing destination considering the density of islands in the region.
-When you are on the boat, as far as your eyes can see, there are just numerous islands and you will not regret visiting any of them.
-It is a nautical heaven on Earth.
+Sakarun/

 The South Adriatic has a group of larger islands with greater numbers of inhabitants.
 There is also a group of islands which are pretty far from the mainland leading them into “isolation”.
 That isolation gave them an opportunity to develop their special way of life, resulting in a very special charm which they are known for.
-Such islands arebe Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
-While visiting Vis, be sure to visit a gorgeous bay and beach Stiniva.
+Such an island is Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
+While visiting Vis, be sure to visit a gorgeous bay and Stiniva Beach.
 Lastovo is one of the most remote and inhabited islands in Croatia.
-More than 70% of the island is covered by forests and its natural beauty has remained untouched.
+More than 70 % of the island is covered by forests and its natural beauty has remained untouched.
 The island of Mljet needs to be mentioned because of the fact that one part of the island is a national park.

 Some of the most popular islands in this area are Hvar, Brač, Šolta and Korčula.
 Hvar is famous for its crazy nightlife, but the island itself is also very rich in cultural and historical legacy.
 The city of Korčula on the island of Korčula is also known as “small Dubrovnik” and is surely